novix-sa/Pyplan/docs/User Guide/Model.md

 ### Default imports
 In order to avoid declaring the 'Import' sentence en each node, there is a node, called Default imports that collects the Library that will not require to declare import all across the model.

+    import numpy, pandas, cubepy, xarray
+#fill the following dict keys with the alias you need to import in each node
+result = {
+    "np":numpy,
+    "pd":pandas,
+    "cubepy":cubepy,
+    "xr":xarray

 `import numpy, pandas, cubepy, xarray
 #fill the following dict keys with the alias you need to import in each node
 result = {